-- 5.1 A prospective proponent requiring any clarification of the CFP documents may notify UN Women in writing at UN Women email address indicated in the CFP by the specified date and time.
-UN Women will respond in writing to any request for clarification of the CFP documents that it receives by the due date for requests for clarification as outlined in Section 1b of this annex (on page 1). - 5.2 Written copies of UN Women's responses to such inquiries (including an explanation of the query but without identifying the source of inquiry) will be posted using the same method as the original posting of this (CFP) document. - 5.3 If the CFP has been advertised publicly, the results of any clarification exercise (including an explanation of the query but without identifying the source of inquiry) will be posted on the advertised source.
+A prospective proponent requiring any clarification of the CFP documents may notify UNWOMEN in writing at UNWOMEN email address indicated in the CFP by the specified date and time.
+UNWOMEN will respond in writing to any request for clarification of the CFP documents that it receives by the due date outlined on Section 1.
+Written copies of UNWOMEN response (including an explanation of the query but without identifying the source of inquiry) will be posted using the same method as the original posting of this (CFP) document.
+If the CFP has been advertised publicly, the results of any clarification exercise (including an explanation of the query but without identifying the source of inquiry) will be posted on the advertised source.

-6. Amendments to CFP Documents
+6 Amendments to CFP Documents

-6.1 At any time prior to the deadline for submission of proposals, UN Women may, for any reason, whether at its own initiative or in response to a clarification requested by a prospective proponent, modify the CFP documents by amendment.
+At any time prior to the deadline for submission of proposals, UN Women may, for any reason, whether at its own initiative or in response to a clarification requested by a prospective proponent, modify the CFP documents by amendment.
 All prospective proponents that have received the CFP documents will be notified in writing of all amendments to the CFP documents.
 For open competitions, all amendments will also be posted on the advertised source.

-6.2 In order to afford prospective proponents reasonable time in which to take the amendment into account in preparing their proposals, UN Women may, at its discretion, extend the deadline for the submission of proposal.
+In order to afford prospective proponents reasonable time in which to take the amendment into account in preparing their proposals, UN Women may, at its discretion, extend the deadline for the submission of proposal.

-7. Language of Proposals
+7 Language of Proposals

-- 7.1 The proposal prepared by the proponent and all correspondence and documents relating to the proposal exchanged between the proponent and UN Women, shall be written in English. - 7.2 Supporting documents and printed literature furnished by the proponent may be in another language provided they are accompanied by an appropriate translation of all relevant passages in English.
+The proposal prepared by the proponent and all correspondence and documents relating to the proposal exchanged between the proponent and UN Women, shall be written in English.
+Supporting documents and printed literature furnished by the proponent may be in another language provided they are accompanied by an appropriate translation of all relevant passages in English.
 In any such case, for interpretation of the proposal, the English translation shall prevail.
 The sole responsibility for translation and the accuracy thereof shall rest with the proponent.

-8. Submission of Proposals
+8 Submission of Proposals

 - 8.1 Technical and financial proposals should be submitted as part of the template for proposal submission (Annex B2) in one email with the CFP reference and the clear description of the proposal by the date and time stipulated in this document.
 If the emails and email attachments are not marked as instructed, UN Women will assume no responsibility for the misplacement or premature opening of the proposals submitted.
 The email text body should indicate the name and address of the proponent.
-All proposals should be sent by email to the following secure email address: Ethiopia.public@unwomen.org. - 8.2 Proposals should be received by the date, time and means of submission stipulated in this CFP.
+All proposals should be sent by email to the following secure email address: at Ethiopia.public@unwomen.org. - 8.2 Proposals should be received by the date, time and means of submission stipulated in this CFP.
 Proponents are responsible for ensuring that UN Women receives their proposal by the due date and time.
 Proposals received by UN Women after the due date and time will be rejected. - 8.3 When receiving proposals by email (as is required for the CFP), the receipt time stamp shall be the date and time when the submission has been received in the dedicated UN Women inbox.
 UN Women shall not be responsible for any delays caused by network problems, etc. It is the sole responsibility of proponents to ensure that their proposal is received by UN Women in the dedicated inbox on or before the prescribed CFP deadline. - 8.4 Late proposals: Any proposals received by UN Women after the deadline for submission of proposals prescribed in this document, will be rejected.

-9. Clarification of Proposals
+9 Clarification of Proposals